SteveSmith16384/splitscreenfps_libgdx/README.md

 # Split-Screen FPS Games
 A 1-4 player split-screen multiplayer games.

-This codebase contains various games that all use the same framework, and I work on whichever one interests me at any moment in time (or sometimes start work on a new one).
-The games that are selectable from the first menu are typically mostly complete.
-The rest may be barely started.
+This codebase contains various game modes that all use the same framework, and I work on whichever one interests me at any moment in time (or sometimes start work on a new one).
+When the game starts, you will begin in the "overworld".
+To start a particular game mode, walk into the area that denotes that mode.

 Currently, the following games are at various stages of progress:
-* 3D Monster maze: escape from the maze
+* 3D Monster maze: escape from the maze.
+Status Complete
-*  Alien Tag: Don't be the player who's been tagged the longest
+* Alien Tag: Don't be the player who's been tagged the longest.
+Status: Complete
-* Tower Defence: Build turrets to shoot the aliens
+* Tower Defence: Build turrets to shoot the aliens.
+Status: Can walk around and place turrets.
-* Funny Farm: Grow and harvest crops
+* Funny Farm: Grow and harvest crops.
+Status: You can walk around an empty field
-* FTL: An FTL-inspsired 3D game
+* FTL: An FTL-inspsired 3D game.
+Status: You can walk around a spaceship
-* Deathchase: Crash into other players
+* Deathchase: Crash into other players.
+Status: You can drive
-* Bladerunner: Identify and kill the replicant
+* Bladerunner: Identify and kill the replicant.
+Status: Barely started
-* Stock car: Race around a track
+* Stock car: Race around a track.
+Status: You can drive
+* Dungeon: A 3D Roguelike.
+Status: You can walk around a basic procedurally-generated dungeon.

 ### Example Videos